 Supported virtualization platforms

 If you don't already have virtualization software installed, VirtualBox is available in a free open source edition for most major OSs.
-VMWare Player and Server products are proprietary but free to download.
+VMware Player and Server products are proprietary but free to download.
+Proxmox Virtual Environment is a free, open source enterprise grade hypervisor which provides both KVM and LXC.

 Supported build types